-Uses traditional and novel lab, semi-field, field, and in silico methods to study bee health and behaviours, including flight, navigation, locomotion, thermoregulation, nutrition, reproduction, phototaxis, and immunity.
+Integrates traditional and novel lab, semi-field, field, and in silico methods to study bees, including their flight, navigation, locomotion, thermoregulation, nutrition, reproduction, phototaxis, and immunity.
 Contributes to risk assessments to assist human societies protect bees and the environment.
 Also a beekeeper.

 Inspired by nature and his rural worker origins.